 Over the last several years, we have successfully grown relationships and expanded business development opportunities with Aboriginal communities through Suncor’s downstream business.
 These mutually beneficial business relationships between Suncor and Aboriginal communities leverage our Petro-Canada brand and communities’ goals for economic development.

 In the next 10 years, we want to expand these efforts and increase our business with Aboriginal communities because it makes good economic sense – for Suncor and for Aboriginal Peoples across Canada.

 Increase Aboriginal supplier-spend

 Suncor has a long history of working with Aboriginal suppliers, particularly in the Wood Buffalo region.
 We want to apply what we’ve learned over the last 20 years more consistently across our businesses, so that more Aboriginal entrepreneurs and communities have the opportunity to participate in and benefit from our operations.

-Current challenges in the economic environment mean that our project spending for the coming years will be significantly reduced.
-As a result, there will be fewer contracting opportunities.
+Given the economic environment, our project spending for the coming years may be significantly reduced.
+As a result, there may be fewer contracting opportunities.
 We know that project spending fluctuates and we’re working hard to define sustained opportunities for Aboriginal vendors in the years ahead.
 We’re focusing on a few areas:

-- Internally, we’re changing our approach by integrating Aboriginal vendor inclusion into each of our supply chain categories so that it becomes fully embedded into the way that we work, every day.
+- Internally, we’re changing our approach by integrating Aboriginal vendor inclusion into each of our supply chain categories to create more opportunities across a broader group of categories.

-- We’re also working to embed those same values with our suppliers and contractors.
-Aboriginal vendor inclusion is a key component we use to evaluate our contractors and suppliers, ensuring they’re also focused on advancing Aboriginal sub-contracting strategies.
+- We’re also working to embed this approach with our suppliers and contractors.
+Aboriginal vendor inclusion is a key component we use to evaluate our contractors and suppliers, ensuring they’re also focused on advancing Aboriginal subcontracting strategies.